IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Moderated by Ludmila Moraru, J.D.
 LL.M.

-Join Mila, New York State attorney-designate, aspiring legal scholar and Federal tax resolution specialist.
-From October 11th thru November 1st, she provides a review of the various evidentiary principles, and case law as found in the third edition of A Practitioner's Guide to TAX EVIDENCE by the late Joni Larson.
+• Review of the various evidentiary principles, and case law as found in the third edition of A Practitioner's Guide to TAX EVIDENCE by the late Joni Larson.

 Purchase Larson 3rd Edition